sentrysoftware/metricshub/metricshub-doc/src/site/markdown/security/settings.md

 ## Customizing TLS Certificates

-You can use your own certificate to secure the communications between the **Hardware Sentry Agent** and the **OpenTelemetry Collector** by replacing the default TLS certificate of the `OTLP gRPC Receiver`.
+You can use your own certificate to secure the communications between the **MetricsHub Agent** and the **OpenTelemetry Collector** by replacing the default TLS certificate of the `OTLP gRPC Receiver`.

 ### Prerequisites

 - The certificate file must be in PEM format and can contain one or more certificate chains.
 The first certificate compatible with the client's requirements will be automatically selected.
-- The private key must be nonencrypted and in PEM format.
+- The private key must be non-encrypted and in PEM format.
-- The certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1` because internal communications are on `localhost` only and the **Hardware Sentry Agent**'s `OTLP Exporter` performs hostname verification.
+- The certificate must include the `subjectAltName` extension indicating `DNS:localhost,IP:127.0.0.1` because internal communications are on `localhost` only and the **MetricsHub Agent**'s `OTLP Exporter` performs hostname verification.

 ### Procedure

 1. Generate your new private key and certificate files (for example: `my-otel.key` and `my-otel.crt`).
-2. Copy the generated certificate and private key files into the `security` directory.
+2. Copy the generated certificate and private key files into the `security` directory located under the installation directory.
 3. In the `otel/otel-config.yaml` file, update the `tls:cert_file` and `tls:key_file` attributes of the `OTLP gRPC Receiver`:

     ```yaml